 These items should be packed in boxes, as should all items that are not pieces of furniture.
 It significantly speeds up the moving process when we are just moving boxes and furniture, vs. tons of small random items that need to be carried by hand, wrapped up, and are not easily stacked.
 It also increases the risk of damaging these items, and we cannot accept liability for them so it is risky to have us transport them like this.
 It sometimes makes sense to just put these awkward items in your vehicle rather than pack them.

 Unfortunately, due to the nature of moving live plants, we can not provide any guarantee that the plant will survive the move.
 Even if we spend all the time and the crate them up, there is still no guarantee.
 If these plants hold sentimental value to you, I strongly recommend moving them yourself.
 In the winter months, it can be particularly risky to move live plants as the cold weather can kill them very easily.
 If they absolutely must be moved in the truck due to the size of them, we recommend ensuring they are kept nowhere near your front door (or whichever door we are moving the items out of) as it can get quite cold near the doorway since we are opening and closing it frequently, or sometimes leaving it open for extended periods of time.
 This can very easily kill the plant.
 Keep them away from the doorways until the very last minute, and we can put it in the truck at the very end, and it comes off the truck first at the new place.
 This is the only way to minimize the risk of the plant not surviving.

 Should we empty the dresser drawers?

 It is best to empty the drawers.
 Not only does it lighten the load for the movers, but it also puts less stress on your furniture.
 In addition, depending on how heavy the piece, they may need to remove the drawers to lessen the weight.
-Otherwise, they will shrink warp the drawers so thy stay closed while moving.
+Otherwise, they will shrink wrap the drawers so they stay closed while moving.

 How should I prepare my lamps for the move?